tannerwelsh/dotfiles/configs/claude/commands/solve-issue.md

 2. Analyzing the codebase to understand current implementation
 3. Identifying all files that need to be modified
 4. Planning the solution approach
+5. Creating a working branch: `gh issue develop {issue-number} --checkout`
-5. Implementing the solution with clean, maintainable code following:
+6. Implementing the solution with clean, maintainable code following:
    - Project conventions and style guidelines (TypeScript/JavaScript or Ruby)
    - Proper error handling and edge cases
    - Backward compatibility where applicable